SkyAPM/R3/README.md

 docker run -d --name r3 -p 17128:17128 r3:latest
 ```

+### Demo

+#### Restful Pattern Recognition

+The following URL would recognize the pattern as `/api/users/{var}`, since the last part of URL are different for each instance.

+* /api/users/cbf11b02ea464447b507e8852c32190a
+* /api/users/5e363a4a18b7464b8cbff1a7ee4c91ca
+* /api/users/44cf77fc351f4c6c9c4f1448f2f12800
+* /api/users/38d3be5f9bd44f7f98906ea049694511
+* /api/users/5ad14302e7924f4aa1d60e58d65b3dd2

+#### Word Detection

+The following URL would keep the original URL, not parametrized, since the all part of URL are word.

+* /api/sale
+* /api/product_sale
+* /api/ProductSale

+#### Lower Sample Count

+The following URL would keep the original URL, not parametrized, since the sample count is lower than the threshold(`combine_min_url_count`).
+If the sample count equals or bigger than the threshold, the URL would be parametrized.

+Such as the threshold is `3`, the following URL would keep the original URL, not parametrized.

+* /api/fetch1
+* /api/fetch2

+But the following URL would be parametrized to `/api/{var}`, since the sample count is bigger than the threshold.

+* /api/fetch1
+* /api/fetch2
+* /api/fetch3

+#### Versioned API

+If the part of URI contains version number, such as `v1`, `v2`, `v3`, the version number part would not be parametrized.

+Such as the following URL would not be parametrized:

+* /test/v1
+* /test/v2
+* /test/v3

+If still not matter the other part of URI to be parametrized, such as the following URI would be parametrized to `/test/v1/{var}` and `/test/v999/{var}`.

+* /test/v1/cbf11b02ea464447b507e8852c32190a
+* /test/v1/5e363a4a18b7464b8cbff1a7ee4c91ca
+* /test/v1/38d3be5f9bd44f7f98906ea049694511
+* /test/v999/1
+* /test/v999/2
+* /test/v999/3

 ### Algorithm: URIDrain
 If you are curious how the algorithm actually works or decided to improve upon it, please first read the [URIDrain Overview](models/README.md) and checkout the algorithm live demo by running below commands: